draekien/draekien-ui/README.md

 ### Install and Consume

-In your react app, run `npm i draekien-ui`
+In your react app, run `npm install --save draekien-ui`

 To consume DraekienUi, you must import the `DraekienUi` comonent and wrap your code in this component.